phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 972395
+#Total Number of Tweets: 2149511
-#Number of Clinton Tweets: 627836
+#Number of Trump Tweets: 972936
-#Number of Sanders Tweets: 276556
+#Number of Clinton Tweets: 628092
-#Number of Rubio Tweets: 270849
+#Number of Sanders Tweets: 276963
-#Number of Carson Tweets: 172662
+#Number of Rubio Tweets: 271060
-#Number of Bush Tweets: 118857
+#Number of Carson Tweets: 172822
-#Total Number of Tweets:
+#Number of Bush Tweets: 118927
 ---